enix/collectd-py-web/docs/collectdweb.rst

 .. module:: collectdweb.localsettings

-:mod:`collectdweb.localsettings` is optional package imported by :mod:`settings` to let the user override settings.
+:mod:`collectdweb.localsettings` is optional package imported by :mod:`collectdweb.settings` to let the user override settings.